-- The ingredient that brings this dessert together is the Le Saunier de Camargue Fleur de Sel sea salt.
+- The ingredient that brings this dessert together is sea salt.
 It is the perfect finisher for this bread pudding and enhances its flavor, texture, and overall experience.

 How to make chocolate bread pudding:

-- This recipe begins with the bread you choose, and I chose to go with one of my favorites, a challah bread loaf.
-(You want to make sure your bread sits for at least a day before starting this recipe.)
-Cut your bread loaf into cubes and set to the side.
+Prepare the challah.
+You want to make sure your challah bread loaf sits for at least a day before starting this recipe.
+Cut the bread loaf into cubes and set to the side.

-- Sprinkle the Le Saunier de Camargue Fleur de Sel sea salt evenly over the top of the dish to enhance the flavor profile and texture.
+Finish.
+Sprinkle the finishing sea salt evenly over the top of the dish to enhance the flavor profile and texture.
 Allow it to cool for 10 minutes, then serve.

 If you’re a chocolate lover and a fan of bread pudding, this Salted Chocolate Bread Pudding will be right up your alley.